TheWatcherMultiversal/Veapysh/README.md

 ![1](https://github.com/TheWatcherMultiversal/Veapysh/blob/main/View/Screenshots/Screenshot_2.png?raw=true)

 In the case of creating the backup script, it will ask us to choose the partition to perform the backup.
-It is important to write the partition correctly to avoid problems with the program, since it uses the "dd" command to work correctly.
+It is important to write the partition correctly to avoid problems with the program, since it uses the `dd` command to work correctly.
 Example:

 ![1](https://github.com/TheWatcherMultiversal/Veapysh/blob/main/View/Screenshots/Screenshot_3.png?raw=true)